RatulSaha/leonardo-challenge-web-3.5-ratul-saha/README.md

 Success criteria:

 - [x] Home page is setup.
-- [ ] The `/information` page is created with test content.
+- [x] The `/explore` page is created with test content.
-- [ ] The `/information` page can be accessed only if the user provides username and job title.
+- [x] The `/explore` page can be accessed only if the user provides username and job title.
-- [ ] The `/auth` page is created to capture the username and job title.
+- [x] The `/auth` page is created to capture the username and job title.
-- [ ] The username can only include alphanumeric and the job title can be free flow text.
+- [x] The username can only include alphanumeric and the job title can be free flow text.
 Both will have a limit of 32 characters.
 - [ ] The "auth" info will be stored in localstorage so that it is persisted over a session.
 - [ ] From the `/auth` page, once the user details are saved, the users will be automatically forwarded to the `/information` page.
 - [ ] Only the "auth'ed" user (i.e., those who submitted username and job title) can access the content in the `/information` page.
 This check will be more rigourously checked once the API is wired up in later milestones.